CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 15 Fun Facts About Muir Woods National Monument

-Muir Woods National Museum has gathered some fantastic fun facts.
-Below are 16 of those facts about Muir Woods National Monument that will make you want to visit as soon as possible.
+Below are 15 fun facts about Muir Woods National Monument that will make you want to visit as soon as possible.

 The monument features a beautiful 3-D bronze topographical map of the Redwood Creek watershed at the plaza entrance.
 The map will give you a complete idea of what to expect.
 Before you start walking, study the map, decide where you want to go, then start your journey for an amazing experience.